xhu0101/xhu0101.github.io/_pages/about.md

 Looking ahead, I aim to produce rigorous, policy-relevant findings by pursuing pressing substantive questions and advancing methodology when existing tools fall short.
 Through this dual focus, I strive to make meaningful contributions to both academic research and real-world decision-making.

-Outside of research, I enjoy being in nature, including kayaking, paddle-boarding, hiking, biking, and learning to ski.

 I am currently on the job market.
 For more information, please see my CV linked [**here**](assets/pdf/CV_2026.pdf) or contact me at <a href="mailto:xixi.hu@sauder.ubc.ca">xixi.hu@sauder.ubc.ca</a>.